fortunecookies/overview/README.md

 .....................................................

-# The FortuneCookie
+# Collect Digital FortuneCookies
 FortuneCookies are collectible charms with a surprise.

 ## The Charm

 ## The Surprise

-# Designed by Artists

-# Produced in Batches
+## The Batch
 Batches are like generations.

-# Sold in Bake Sales
+## The Artist

+## The Bake Sale

 # Earn GoodFortune on Ethereum

 ## Your GoodFortune Score

-### How is it Calculated?
 GoodFortune is a form of public reputation for an Ethereum address.
 Because FortuneCookies live on the public Ethereum blockchain, their ownership can be publicly tracked.

-Our smart contract, GoodFortune Resolver contains the calculation for

 ## Luck that Follows You

+## How is it Calculated?
+Our smart contract, the "GoodFortune Resolver" contains the calculation for determining the amount of GoodFortune a FortuneCookie has, as well as contains pointers to every official Batch contract